particle-iot/docs/src/content/getting-started/integrations/community-integrations/ifttt.md

 ## Monitor a variable

 This feature polled a variable on the device once a minute.
 We do not recommend using this option as it doesn’t scale well.
 Polling a variable will use 45,000 data operations per device per month.
-This will likely exceed the limits of the free tier with more than a few devices.
+This will likely exceed the limits of the free plan with more than a few devices.

 Instead of polling a function, you should have your device publish an event to trigger an IFTTT applet via a webhook.

 ## Monitor a function result

 This feature call a function on a device once a minute.
 We do not recommend using this option as it doesn’t scale well.
 Polling a function will use 45,000 data operations per device per month.
-This will likely exceed the limits of the free tier with more than a few devices.
+This will likely exceed the limits of the free plan with more than a few devices.

 Instead of polling a function, you should have your device publish an event to trigger an IFTTT applet via a webhook.